All About HIV Testing

 Pre-test discussion checklist

-If you are testing at a GP or a sexual health clinic (i.e. getting a rapid HIV test, antibody test or antigen test), you’ll have a few minutes’ chat with your healthcare provider about the following:
+If you are testing at a GP or a sexual health clinic (i.e. getting a rapid HIV test, antibody test or antigen test), you’ll have a few minutes to chat with your healthcare provider about the following:

 • What the test means and the implications of a positive or negative result

-• Your behaviour since your last test to gauge how likely it is you may have been exposed to HIV
+• Your sexual activity since your last test to gauge how likely it is that you may have been exposed to HIV

 • Your understanding of HIV, how it is transmitted and how to protect yourself